 These employment agreements provided for annual base salaries ranging from \$275,000 to \$400,000 and for the opportunity to earn a discretionary performance-based bonus at a target bonus opportunity ranging from 30% to 35% of their annual base salary.
-In addition, each of these employment agreements provide that if such person's employment is terminated as a result of his death or disability, or by us without Cause (as such term is defined in each agreement), or, as provided in the executive vice president agreements, by such person for Good Reason (as such term is defined in such agreements), he would be entitled to receive (a) a lump sum payment equal to the equivalent of (i) 9 months of his annual base salary (or, if the termination occurs during the 12 months following a change in control, a lump sum payment that is equivalent to 12 months of his annual base salary) plus \$16,500 as provided in the senior vice president agreements or (ii) 12 months of his annual base salary plus \$16,500 as provided in the executive vice president agreements, (b) a prorated portion (or, if the termination occurs during the 12 months following a change in control, 100%) of his target bonus for the year of termination and (c) accelerated vesting of all of his then unvested time-vesting equity that would have, absent termination, become vested within 12 months following termination (or, if the termination occurs during the 12 months following a change in control, full accelerated vesting of all of his then unvested time-vesting equity).
-The right to receive these severance payments and benefits is subject to the execution and non-revocation of a release of claims for the benefit of our Company and such person's compliance with certain confidentiality obligations and restrictive covenants.
+In addition, each of these employment agreements provide that if such person's employment is terminated as a result of his death or disability, or by us without Cause (as such term is defined in each agreement), or, as provided in the executive vice president agreements, by such person for Good Reason (as such term is defined in such agreements), he would be entitled to receive (a) a lump sum payment equal to the equivalent of (i) 9 months of his annual base salary (or, if the termination occurs during the 12 months following a change in control, a lump sum payment that is equivalent to 12 months of his annual base salary plus \$16,500 as provided in the senior vice president agreements or (ii) 12 months of his annual base salary plus \$16,500 as provided in the termination occurs during the 12 months following a change in control, 100%) of his target bonus for the year of termination and (c) accelerated vesting of all of his then unvested time-vesting equity that would have, absent termination, become vested within 12 months following termination (or, if the termination occurs during the 2 months of his annual base salary out that is upper to receive these severance payments and benefits is subject to the execution and non-revocation of a release of claims for the benefit of our Company and such person's compliance with certain confidentiality obligations and restrictive covenants.